Get Puppet Enterprise First 10 nodes are free!

 Both of these processes are important components of your automated workflow, as they allow for rapid, efficient development.

-Here are four of the top benefits of continuous delivery:
+Here are a few of top benefits of continuous delivery:

 When you release smaller changes more frequently, you catch errors much earlier in the development process.
 When you implement automated testing at every stage of development, you don’t pass failed code to the next stage.
 And it’s easier to roll back smaller changes when you need to.